 I spent too long looking trying to generate a random horse system.
 After taking a break from it, I thought about how to handle dogs (war, riding, hunting, and tracking), guard geese, hawks, elephants, and riding apes.
-I decided I wasn't smart enough to get too into the weeds with them, and came up with this, which is far too simple for what I want it to do, and is probably still too complicated, but kind of gamifies shopping.
+I decided I wasn't smart enough to get too into the weeds with them, and came up with this far simpler method to introduce variety to all kinds of adventurer's animal accomplices.

 Pets & Service Animals